 Tickets for the livestream will be taken off-sale one hour before the performance start time to allow us to make sure you receive your link to access the show.

 As soon as you book, you will be sent a confirmation email and we’ll be in touch in advance of the event with full details of how you can join the performance online.
 If you are booking close to the time of the show, please be assured that your link will arrive no later than 30 minutes in advance of the performance.

 If you’re buying tickets to see the show in person at Nottingham Playhouse

 All shows in the festival will be sold as unreserved seating.
 We will allocate your exact seats in the auditorium and confirm these with you in advance of the performance.
-As well as emailing your seat numbers, we’ll also provide full information about the social distancing measures that will be in place when you attend in line with the latest Government advice at that time.
+In order for this process to happen, please be aware that in-person tickets will be taken off sale at 5pm the day before the show.